EvanBC1/Sorting-Visualizer/readme.md

 # Known Bugs
 * Auto Sort not working - it looks like it may be being called in render statement
 * When changing the array size the size is 1 step before the selected array size
+* How to get reset to work properly